Civil Society Solution: Can Non-Governmental Groups Fix Haiti's Governmental Crisis?

 Unfortunately, Metellus is not exaggerating: politically-affiliated street gangs have taken control of whole districts of Port-au-Prince and other Haitian cities in the past few years, spawning a terrifying ransom-kidnapping wave and displacing thousands of Haitians from their homes.
 (On Sunday, gangsters murdered a Baptist deacon, Sylner Lafaille, at his Port-au-Prince church and abducted his wife.)

 The brutal assassination of President Jovenel Moïse in July and last month’s earthquake in southwest Haiti are just the latest in a series of recent national trials.

-All of which is why diaspora leaders like Metellus support a plan drawn up by an assembly of dozens of Haitian organizations to end Haiti’s crisis.
-Known as the Commission for the Search for a Haitian Solution to the Crisis, the detailed proposal calls for creating a citizens' council to choose leaders for a two-year transitional government.
+All of which is why diaspora leaders like Metellus support a plan drawn up by an assembly of dozens of Haitian organizations — known as the Montana Group, for the Port-au-Prince hotel where it often meets — to end Haiti’s crisis.
+Its formal title — the Commission for the Search for a Haitian Solution to the Crisis — is a detailed proposal that calls for creating a citizens' council to choose leaders for a two-year transitional government.

 That caretaker administration’s main task would be creating conditions for — and carrying out — a safe, fair election for a new Haitian president and parliament.
 Above all, to restore public order (confronting the gang crisis through more substantive police reform, for example) and give Haiti’s broken democracy a chance to reboot.